-Historical overview of Massage; Requirements for the Practice of Therapeutic Massage; Effects, Benefits, Indications, and Contraindications of Massage; Equipment and Products; Consultation and Documentation; Classification of Massage Movements; Preparations for the Practitioner; Procedures for Complete Body Massages; Clinical Massage Techniques; Lymph Massage; Therapeutic Procedure; Athletic/Sports Massage; Massage in Medicine; Other Therapeutic Techniques
+History, Benefits, Historical overview of Massage; Requirements for the Practice of Therapeutic Massage; Effects, Benefits, Indications, and Contraindications of Massage; Equipment and Products; Consultation and Documentation; Classification of Massage Movements; Preparations for the Practitioner; Procedures for Complete Body Massages; Clinical Massage Techniques; Lymph Massage; Therapeutic Procedure; Athletic/Sports Massage; Massage in Medicine; Other Therapeutic Techniques

-Subject Units Theory Classroom LAB Clinic Total Massage 60 40 100 200
+Subject Units Theory Classroom LAB Clinic Total Massage 110 40 150 300

-85 HOURS - RELATED Eighty-five (85) classroom hours of related subjects including, but not limited to, business standards of practice, communication skills, CPR/First Aid, the Americans with Disabilities Act, referral methods, specialized populations, and specialized and adjunct therapies/modalities (including hydrotherapy).
+125 HOURS - RELATED Eighty-five (125) classroom hours of related subjects including, but not limited to, business standards of practice, communication skills, CPR/First Aid, the Americans with Disabilities Act, referral methods, specialized populations, and specialized and adjunct therapies/Massage modalities such as eastern theory, lymphatic, prenatal, infant, sports, craniosacral and hydrotherapy.
+This also may include Spa modalities which include but are not limited to: Hot Stone and Cupping.

-Subject Units LAB Clinic Theory Classroom Total Related 10 40 35 85
+Subject Units LAB Clinic Theory Classroom Total Related 10 60 55 125